Alexander Beilinson

 Alexander A. Beilinson (born 1957) is the David and Mary Winton Green University professor at the University of Chicago and works on mathematics.
 His research has spanned representation theory, algebraic geometry and mathematical physics.
 In 1999, Beilinson was awarded the Ostrowski Prize with Helmut Hofer.

 In 2017, he was elected to the National Academy of Sciences.
 In 2018, he received the Wolf Prize in Mathematics and in 2020 the Shaw Prize in Mathematics.

 Early life and education

 Beilinson was born in Moscow of mostly Russian descent while his paternal grandfather was Jewish.
-Nevertheless he was discriminated because of his Jewish surname, and was not admitted to Moscow State University.
-He went to Pedagogical Institute instead and transferred to Moscow State University when he was a third year student.
+Nevertheless he was discriminated against because of his Jewish surname, and was not admitted to Moscow State University.
+He went to the Pedagogical Institute instead and transferred to Moscow State University when he was a third year student.